-1.1 The purpose of the report is to provide Scrutiny Members with an update of some of the major issues and challenges currently impacting on workforce capacity and to present some initial proposals to provide additional resources into key areas.
+- 1.1 The purpose of the report is to provide Members with an update of some of the major issues and challenges currently impacting on workforce capacity and to seek support for some initial proposals to provide additional resources into key areas. - 1.2 The report includes a number of recommendations to Council that have been made by Cabinet, who received this report on the 19th October 2022.